 Rhonda Sherman welcomed everyone to the Vermicomposting Conference and took care of the usual housekeeping duties done by the host.

-- Proponent of pre-composting manures to reduce pathogens and weed seeds.
+- A proponent of pre-composting manures to reduce pathogens and weed seeds.

 - BEWARE of persistent herbicides.
-These are becoming more commonplace and can be found in hay, manure, compost, and grass clippings.
+These are becoming more commonplace.
+They can be found in hay, manure, compost, and grass clippings.
 The worms pass them through to their castings.

 - Regulations are GOOD.